The best broker for Swiss investors in 2026

 We can quickly compare the fees of some of these brokers for some operations.

 I cannot compare all the brokers available because there are too many.
 So, I picked the most popular brokers in Switzerland.
-I included two bank brokers, two online Swiss brokers, and two international brokers.
+I included two bank brokers, three online Swiss brokers, and two international brokers.

 This should be a good set of brokers for comparison.
 This should help to show what are the best brokers in Switzerland.